Mason Joel Courson during the Jan. 6 attack on the U.S. Capitol. Credit: U.S. Department of Justice.

 By Kevin Deutsch

-A Tamarac man accused of assaulting law enforcement during the Jan.
-6 attack on the U.S. Capitol used a police baton to strike an officer and dragged a second officer down a staircase—then kept the baton as a possible “trophy,” newly released court records show.
+A Tamarac man accused of assaulting law enforcement officers during the Jan.
+6 attack on the U.S. Capitol used a police baton to strike a police officer and dragged a second officer down a staircase—then kept the baton as a possible “trophy,” according to court records obtained by Tamarac Talk.

 Using a series of vivid still photographs from police body-worn police cameras and news footage, as well as evidentiary documents contained in federal court filings, the Department of Justice accused Mason Joel Courson, 26, of participating in one of the most violent attacks on police during the failed attempt to stop the certification of Joe Biden as winner of the 2020 presidential election.

-Prosecutors argued before a federal judge that Courson posed too serious a threat to the public to be released on bond, and the judge hearing the evidence agreed, court records show.
+Prosecutors argued before a federal judge that Courson posed too serious a threat to the public to be released on bond, and the judge hearing the evidence agreed, the records show.

 “I find it significant that [Courson] kept the baton with which he assaulted [the officer],” U.S. Magistrate Judge Jared M. Strauss wrote in a Dec.
 23 detention order issued in federal court in Fort Lauderdale.
 “Whether [Courson] intended to keep it as a trophy or a memento, I cannot determine.
 However, the fact that [Courson] kept that weapon over the course of the last year is not emblematic of someone who has remorse or has come to regret his actions after the passions of the moment have subsided.”